bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 ## Setting a resource multiple times.

 You can redefine (`set(key, value)`) an entry as many times as you want -- unless the value is `final`.
-Redefining 'comp' or 'func' values is possible and will clear the cache.
+Redefining 'comp' or 'func' values is possible and will clearData the cache.

 ## Removing an entry